nataliepopescu/verifopt/NOTES.md

 accomplishes

 ## Work in Progress

+just _try_ flux or verus to see if the tools are capable of proving X
+- sense of annoyance
+- automatable?
+- user input?

 First goal: look at examples of what info optimizers/compilers extract from unoptimized code in their passes.
 - for panic-freeness, how to determine which panics are left in the binary vs optimized out by just the compiler on unverified code? how to track/check this? how many are left in? what's the difference between those left in vs left out?